UCCSCS3300/hw-rails-intro/docs/part_0_A.md

 </details>
 <br />

-At this point you should be able to run the app locally (`rails server -b 0.0.0.0 -p 8080`) and navigate to `http://URL:8080/movies` in your browser.
+At this point you should be able to run the app locally (`rails server -b 0.0.0.0 -p 8080`) and navigate to `http://YOURUCCSUSERNAME-18-cs4300and5300-1-uccs.devedu.io:8080/movies` in your browser.
-**For those using Docker Toolbox, go to `http://192.168.99.100:3000/movies` as in prior examples**
-**If you are using Codenvy, use the play button and navigate to the link generated within codenvy**.

 Note: If you stop the server by hitting control-C, you will no longer be able to visit the RottenPotatoes site.
 Start the server again by repeating the last command.

 Welcome to RottenPotatoes!